 You can collapse or expand the two sections, and add a transformation directly to each section.
 You may also drag a transformation across the open sections to change the scope.
 If you add a transformation in the Input Datasets section, you will see "For records from __ datasets" in the bottom left corner.
 Clicking on this text allows you to choose which datasets will have transformations applied to their records.
 One or more datasets can be chosen.

-Once a transformation is written, you can use the Preview all button in the transformations panel to view a preview of the transformation.
+Once a transformation is written, you can use Preview all in the transformations panel to preview a transformation.
 If the transformation violates any rules, you will receive an error message explaining why it failed.
 This preview is a way to test transformations without affecting the entire dataset.
 You can iterate and improve your transformations quickly, viewing the results as you go before you save any changes.

-Once you are satisfied with the results, you can save the changes.
+Once you are satisfied with the results, save the changes.
 The Save button has a small number on it, indicating how many changes have been made since the last time you saved changes.
 If you don't save transformations, they will not persist if you navigate away from the page.
 The Save button is disabled if you have any transformations with errors and when no transformations have changed.

 You can also preview a set of transformations by clicking Preview on each individual transformation.
 Subsequent transformations will be grayed out to signify that they are not included in the preview, but you can still edit and reorder them.
 To save changes, select *Save changes.
 This saves all changes, and not only those made to the previewed set of transformations.

 Transformations only have local effects and can be reordered freely.
 This reordering may change the output, but are permitted at any time.

 Transformations can be reordered by clicking and holding on the two horizontal line icon at the top left of the transformation and then dragging it to the desired location.